vladmorosanu97/frontend-from-zero-to-hero/Week 1 - Clean Code & productivity/Test/README.md

     * b) after every 2 hours of learning.
     * c) after 6 hours of learning.

  3. What is wrong with this code?
 Could you improve it?
+If you don't have any knowledge about basic JavaScript, don't worry.
+You will learn this language soon.
+This exercise is optional.

  ```javascript
  function myCompany() {